Using Inline HTML in a ViewGrid

 viewButton=CONCATENATE('<a href="#" onclick="buttonClick(event, ', "'", 'view',"'", ')">View</a>')

-Now, when your end-user clicks a View button, a buttonClick event registers in the browser.
-You can use that event to trigger something else in your module.
-For example, you can configure a Decisions component to open a modal.
-You'd first configure your Panel component to serve as a hidden modal.
-Then, you'd configure your Decisions component to look like this:
+When your end-user End-users, also known as Express Users, are the individuals accessing an application through Express View.
+In most cases, end-users are the customers using the product. clicks the button, a buttonClick event registers in the browser.
+You can use that event to trigger other actions in your module.
+For example, you can configure a Decisions component to open a modal A modal is a window that appears on top of the content you are currently viewing. using a Panel component to serve as a hidden modal.
+Then, you'll configure your Decisions component with the following: